gameontext/gameon-auth-spring-social/README.md

 - `/auth/dummy/fake/token`

 And added a dummy spring-social provider plugged in to use those URLs, and mapped the endpoints and provider to only do their magic when we're running in local dev mode (wooh!).

+*Note:* All urls need to start /auth to emulate the Old-Auth context root approach, otherwise GameOn Proxy would need updating to know how to route traffic to this service.
+As this is currently intended to be a drop in replacement, to enable A/B testing, canary deployment etc, it was better to keep urls compatible with Old-Auth.
+This also includes acutators which are moved to `/auth` in this project, eg `/auth/health` )

 ## Testing this module in/out of Gameon.